nasa-jpl/ION-DTN/tests/req-0022-reversibility/README.md

 ./dotest
 ```

 Test A is deterministic.
-Test B currently asserts the reversal
-log markers only -- see `KNOWN_ISSUES.md` if you intend to expand its
-scope.
+Test B's Phase 4 (waiting for ionrestart)
+uses a 300-second ceiling to accommodate the Solaris LDOM CI runner,
+where LTP teardown alone can take 80+ seconds; on Linux it typically
+converges in well under 30 s.